2026 AIMS Conference

 Recognized as a Power 100 awardee by Delux Magazine and recipient of the Women Who Inspire Award, Dr. Evans brings nearly three decades of experience and a deep commitment to transforming education through equity and justice.

-Panelist: Heather Gerker, LSW
+Panelist: Heather Gerker, Ph.D

 Panelist: Dr. Luz Casquejo Johnston